Live events

 Previous live show: David Keenan at The Portobello Bookshop (March 27, 2025)

 Literary livewire David Keenan (This Is Memorial Device, Xstabeth, For The Good Times), discusses his suitably incendiary new collection of music writing, Volcanic Tongue, live from Edinburgh’s Portobello Bookshop.
-Coming to a podcast episode soon!
+Thanks so much if you joined us!